cgs-earth/hydromet-mhews-workshop-addis-2026/README.md

 **Date:** September 14, 2026

 This session will include a guest presentation by **Mr. Mohammed Ali (WMO)**, followed by preparation for the **Day 2 technical training**.

-Participants will check that they can access their [HydroServer accounts](https://hydroserver.org/user-guides/how-to/creating-user-accounts.html) and Google accounts, open the training materials and exercise code, and make sure everything is ready for the hands-on sessions the following day.
+After, participants will check that they can access their [HydroServer accounts](https://hydroserver.org/user-guides/how-to/creating-user-accounts.html) and Google accounts required for the HydroServer training.
+They will also open the training materials and exercise code to ensure everything is ready for the hands-on sessions the following day.

 <br>